Skullabs/kos/docs_src/11-dependency-injection.md

 ### Custom Dependency Injection Mechanism
 As mentioned before Kos dependency injection mechanism is quite simple and doesn't enforce you to stick with a single implementation.
-To provide your own Implementaion Loader you need to implement the `kos.core.ImplementationLoader` interface.
+To provide your own Implementaion Loader you need to implement the `kos.api.ImplementationLoader` interface.
 Once you've implemented you need to register it as the default Implementation Loader by exposing it as Service Provider implementation.
-You can do so by creating a `META-INF/services/kos.core.ImplementationLoader` file with the canonical name of your just created class inside of it.
+You can do so by creating a `META-INF/services/kos.api.ImplementationLoader` file with the canonical name of your just created class inside of it.